judsonlmoore/judsonlmoore.com/_posts/college/2005-12-02-the-decision-that-saved-the-world-an-analysis-of-the.markdown

 ---
 title:			'The Decision that Saved the World:  An Analysis of the Decision-Making Process during the Cuban Missile Crisis'
 date:			2005-12-02 08:00:00 Z
 categories:		College Papers
 tags:			Politics
 author:			judsonlmoore
 layout:			post
+image:			../assets/images/

 ---